aka: Japanese Delinquent

 - Takeshi Sendoh and Ryuuhei Sawamura as well.
 In Sendoh's backstory, we learn that he actually became a delinquent and gang-leader in order to protect his classmates.

 - Yuuichi from Mai-HiME (both the anime and manga, although the circumstances are different in each) used to be a delinquent until he ran into Shiho, who helped him overcome those tendencies and has looked up to him as a "big brother figure" ever since.

 - Jotaro Kujo of JoJo's Bizarre Adventure, as well as his uncle Josuke.
 Both are actually quite smart, but have a Berserk Button that is too easily pressed.

 - The main cast in Angel Densetsu.
-The scariest looking of the bunch, however is The Messiah, and manages to mellow them all down.
+The scariest looking of the bunch, however is a Messianic Archetype, and manages to mellow them all down.
 (Kuroda and Ogisu remain totally useless people, so they do not count).

 MostAll of the guidance counsellors too.